pa-nic/vidu/README.md

 This project was created for fun and educational purposes.

-If you're having a web page with i.e. more than 1000 visits a day *Vidu* might not be right for you, as it is currently not designed for highly frequented web pages and you will most likely exceed the free plans of Netlify and Fauna.
+*Vidu*, in general, has no limitation on processing page hits.
+But keep in mind that by using it for highly frequented web pages you will most likely exceed the free plans of Netlify and Fauna.

 Fork it.
 Extend it.
 It's "[unlicensed](./LICENSE)".